 What is an animal adaptation?

 Animal adaptations are physical or behavioral characteristics of an animal or type of animal which contribute to its survival.
 These adaptations happen slowly over time, usually over many generations.
-Each of these characteristics are categorized in one of three groups: body parts, body coverings, or behavior.
+Each of these characteristics can be broadly categorized in one of three groups: body parts, body coverings, or behavior.

 1. Body part adaptations